Division by infinity: Integration

 In calculus, taking the integral of a function is defined finding the area under a curve.
 This can be done simply by breaking up this area into rectangular sections and taking the sum of these sections.
 These are called Riemann sums.
 As the sections get narrower, the Riemann sum becomes an increasingly accurate approximation of the true area.
 Taking the limit of these Riemann sums, in which the sections can be heuristically regarded as "infinitely thin", gives the definite integral of the function over the prescribed interval.
 Conceptually this results in dividing the interval by infinity to result in infinitely small pieces.

 On a different note when taking an integral where one of the boundaries is infinity this is defined as an improper integral.
-To determine this one would take the limit as a variable a approaches infinity substituting a in for the infinity sign.
+To determine this one would take the limit as a variable an approaches infinity substituting a in for the infinity sign.
 This would then allow the integral to be evaluated and then the limit would be taken.
 In many cases evaluating this would result in a term being divided by infinity.
 In this case in order to evaluate the integral one would assume this to be zero.
 This allows for the integral to be assumed to converge meaning a finite answer can be determined from the integral using this assumption.